n0land0/overlook-hotel/README.md

-# Overlook Hotel
+# Hötel for Dögs

 ## Abstract

-What's Cookin' is a recipe tracking / meal planning application that allows users to view their favorite recipes and plan shopping trips around them.
-The idea is similar to sites like All Recipes or New York Times Cooking.
-Users should view a list of recipes, favorite their own recipes, and choose recipes to cook.
+Hötel for Dögs is a hotel booking application allowing a user to plan future hotel stays and view their booking history.
+Like most hotel sites, the app allows the user to search for specific dates and room types, and shares price and amenity information as well.

 ## Installation